CaZual-T/CZT-Mod-Manager/FAQ-HELP.md

 ### Nexus Account Status:
-- If you every upgrade or downgrade you premium status on nexus you HAVE to go to the api key page and get a new key.
+- You HAVE to go to the api key page and get a new key, IF you ever upgrade or downgrade your nexus premium status.

 # Common errors w/ solutions:
 ### [WinError 3] Permission Denied at launch.